 "God and the Devil have all the best phone numbers," MacPhisto declares as he phones the house on the hillside.
 He asks the owner "How much are you charging for admission up there, young man?"
 "Forty-five thousand dollars," is the calm reply.
 MacPhisto bursts out laughing: "A thief does even better than us!"
 He gets the man to give them a wave.
 "Now, from way up there I must look about two inches tall, do I?" asks MacPhisto.
 The guy agrees with this, and MacPhisto jokes "Well, I have news for you - I am two inches tall!"
 He tells the man they've sent up some official T-shirts ("so we can make a few bucks from you, you know what I'm saying?!" he spits pointedly), at which point the thief decides to terminate the call.
 MacPhisto sings him a chirpy rendition of the Neighbours theme, saying he thinks it's apt!

 MacPhisto explains to the Japanese audience how everyone's into show business now: Lady Diana, the President of the United States...
 "Even your Sumo wrestlers are into it!
 Do you know Akebono?"
 He gives the famous Sumo champion a call, describing him as "a glamorous chap".
 A man answers; "Am I speaking to the great Akebono?" enquires MacPhisto.
 "Yes, sir!" comes the enthusiastic response.
 MacPhisto has a proposal for him: "I have some Irish in me, and I believe you have some Irish in you.
 I'd like to challenge you to an arm wrestle in the Tokyo Dome - me versus you!"
-Akebono agrees they can set a date for it.
+Akebono, whose late father Randy Rowan was of Irish descent, agrees they can set a date for it.
 (The bootleg of this show was given the title 'Bono vs Akebono'.)
 As Lemon starts up, MacPhisto calls out: "Goodnight Akebono... love from Mr MacPhisto!
 MacPhisto!
 MACPHISTO!!"

 After nearly two long years and five separate legs, the ZooTV Tour finally reaches its conclusion here tonight.
 MacPhisto once again has a speech for the occasion: "Don't you think rock 'n' roll has come a long way?
 And it's taken its toll, let me tell you.
 On this very tour we've had four marriages, fourteen divorces, fifteen babies born, twelve people got arrested, we've sacked five people, and one crew member left the entourage to become a Franciscan monk!
 THANK YOU!"
 The audience cheer.
 Pausing to introduce the rest of his band, MacPhisto teasingly describes Larry Mullen Jr as "Boy George's wet dream".
 (The flamboyant singer had once been quoted as saying "Bono, if you still haven't found what you're looking for, look behind the drum kit!")
-In an earlier remark about the fine people they've met during the tour, MacPhisto had mentioned that tonight's phone call would be "to my closest friend", and he now continues mysteriously: "I'd like to call somebody I've gotten very close to since I came to Tokyo."
+While speaking about the fine people they'd met during the tour, MacPhisto had mentioned that tonight's phone call would be "to my closest friend", and he now continues mysteriously: "I'd like to call somebody I've gotten very close to since I came to Tokyo."
 It turns out to be rival singer Madonna, whom he'd already confessed to finding "gorgeous" on the first night in Melbourne.
-She's at the Tokyo show, watching from the sound desk with a portable phone, despite her promoter having tried to get the U2 dates moved so that Madonna could play consecutive nights at the venue without a break.
+She's at the Tokyo show, watching from the sound desk with a portable phone, despite her promoter having tried to get the U2 dates moved so as not to interrupt Madonna's run of gigs in Japan.
+(U2's promoter responded by threatening to "destroy you", so her five nights at the venue were instead booked for the week after!
+Twenty years later, both artists would be sharing a promoter and manager.)
 "Hello?
 I'd like to speak to Madonna.
 This is Mr MacPhisto here!" he calls into the phone, but there is no connection.
 Given the number of times that poor MacPhisto has failed to get hold of his famous "friends", it seems somehow fitting that the tour should end with him repeatedly shouting "Hello?
 Hello?
 HELLO...?"
 There's just time for one final "Off with the horns, on with the show!" as Lemon begins.

 |[ Back to MacPhisto homepage ]|